1 Research Purpose

 Descriptive Analytics

-This approach focuses on observing and describing phenomena, often for the first time.
+This approach focuses on observing and describing phenomena to establish baseline measurements or track changes over time.

 Examples include: